Download: Form 1 Registration Eenmanszaak (sole proprietorship)

 Check whether you need to visit KVK or can send the form by post.
 The following questions will help you settle this.

-Then the owner must make an appointment to visit a KVK office.
+You register the eenmanszaak online.
+The owner must make an appointment to visit a KVK office.
+You do not need to fill in form 1.

-Do you have an appointment with the KVK because of another form?
+Do you have an appointment for another form?

 Then bring all documents with you to your appointment, even if you are allowed to send them by mail.